 In dressage, the horse learns to seek the bit, but he won't be willing or able to unless his body is supple, strong and responsive to your seat and leg.
 One way to strengthen his body is by doing as many good transitions between and within gaits as you can fit into your riding program.
 As you ride your horse softly, kindly and correctly, he will become comfortable and carry his tongue inside his mouth, having no reason to wad it up or hand it out.

 Your horse's tongue-lolling problem won't go away overnight.
 Fortunately for your horse, you seem like the sort of rider who wants to get the right results in the right way, even though the right way is the long way.

 Jessica Jahiel, PhD, is a clinician and lecturer with an emphasis on communication between horse and rider.
-She lives in Sidney, Illinois, and is the author of several books on horses and riding, including the award-winning Riding for the Rest of Us: A Practical Guide for Adult Riders.
-She maintains the Web site http://www.jessicajahiel.com/.
+She lives in Sidney, Illinois, and is the author of several books on horses and riding, including the award-winning Riding for the Rest of Us: A Practical Guide for Adult Riders. http://www.jessicajahiel.com/.